 - Driver app – for those who get orders and ride you to your destination.

-List of features is first huge factor to cost of taxi app development.
-Some of features of both passenger and driver interface will overlap, but each has its essential ones too.
+List of features is first huge factor to the cost of taxi app development.
+Some of the features of both passenger and driver interface will overlap, but each has its essential ones too.

 Basic features of passenger app:

 - Register/login: email and/or social media login option, accounts, credit cards, payment processing;

 - Booking interface: a screen to enter the address to call a taxi to, select a cab type (or specific driver), set a location for pickup;